Battle of Krbava Field: Battle

 The Ottoman plan was to draw the Croatian forces further west next to the woods where they had set up an ambush.
 Ismail's right wing made the first move, heading towards the Croatian left flank.
 The Croatian army left the slopes and rushed at the Ottomans, starting a battle in the open field.
 The battle was fought closely with swords, with no use of bows.
-The Ottoman forces were at first pushed back, and started a feint retreat, which lured Croatian army into pursuit that led them into the ambush.
+The Ottoman forces were at first pushed back, and started a feigned retreat, which lured Croatian army into pursuit that led them into the ambush.

 The 3,000 Ottoman cavalrymen located in the wooded area of the Krbava field crossed the Krbava River and attacked the Croatian rear.
 Then the main Ottoman forces of Hadım Yakup Pasha, also waiting hidden in the forests, commenced a frontal attack.
 Thus, the Croatian army was attacked from the front, right, and the rear.
 The Croatian left flank of Bernardin Frankopan could not withstand the attacks of the Turkish light cavalry and began retreating.
 However, most of the Croatian infantry was surrounded and could not retreat.
 The Croatian army suffered a total defeat and only a small number of men managed to reach safety in the nearby fortified town of Udbina.

 The battle started around 09:00 and ended in the afternoon hours.
 According to H. E. Efendi, in battle climax, Derenčin went into a duel with one of the akinjis who struck him off his horse, only to be dragged off to pasha with rope tied around his hands and neck.
 Pasha then had him shackled up and paraded next to killed and captured Croatian soldiers, whose ears and noses he had ordered to be cut off.
 Derenčin died in captivity, while his brother, and his son Pavao, were killed in battle.
 Nikola VI Frankopan Tržački was also captured, but was ransomed and released.
 Among the killed Croatian nobles were Ivan Frankopan Cetinski, Petar II Zrinski, Juraj Vlatković, and ban of Jajce Mihajlo Pethkey.
 Count Bernardin Frankopan and Franjo Berislavić managed to survive the battle.

 Aftermath

-Although the Croatian nobility suffered a heavy defeat, described by ancient historians and chroniclers as the "first dissolution of the Croatian Kingdom", the Ottoman Empire had no territorial gains as a result of the victory at Krbava field.
+Although the Croatian nobility suffered a heavy defeat, described by older historians and chroniclers as the "first dissolution of the Croatian Kingdom", the Ottoman Empire had no territorial gains as a result of the victory at Krbava field.
 Since the losses were heavy, in local tradition the Krbava field became known as the "Field of Blood" (Krvavo polje).
 Peace between the kingdoms of Croatia and Hungary and the Ottoman Empire was signed in April 1495.
 The next major Ottoman incursions occurred in 1512 and in 1513, and resulted in the Croatian victory at the battle of Dubica.
 Following the battle, and in later decades, due to constant Ottoman attacks, local Croatian populations moved into safer areas; north-west Croatia, the coast and the islands, and also outside the country.
 Franjo Berislavić became the ban of Jajce in 1494.